travel to brazil

 Trekking Into the Heart of the Rainforest

 For a deeper connection with nature, nothing compares to trekking through the Amazon on foot.
 Guided jungle hikes led by experienced locals introduce you to the forest’s medicinal plants, hidden animal trails, and secrets of survival in one of the planet’s most complex ecosystems.
-These treks vary in length and intensity, from a few hours to multiple-day adventures.

 Indigenous Amazon village with traditional wooden huts surrounded by forest